Overkill (Men at Work song): Background

+Hay said that the song reflected his fear that he might be consumed by success, especially with regard to his tendency toward addiction and how he must avoid the pitfalls of fame.
 Hay was proud of the song after composing it; he recalled, "That was the first song that I wrote where I thought that maybe I could actually make a living as a songwriter, perhaps.
 I thought that was a good song that I'd written, one that will stand the test of time.
 I felt at the time it had something to it.
 I was very happy with that song."